 - Where do I collect my number?

-You will pick up your race number at the Victoria Hall, Dunblane.
+You will pick up your race number at the Dunblane Center.
 Youth numbers can be collected between 10 am and 11.30, and adult numbers between 10am and 12.30

 - What about parking?

 There is ample parking in Dunblane, you should be able to get parked within a few minutes’ walk of the race HQ at the Victoria Hall.